evilC/HotVoice/README.md

 It should look something like this:
 ![](https://i.imgur.com/TLzzvTF.png)

 "Recognizers" are basically Language Packs.
-Ordering seems to be based on installation order, with the "Lightweight" always present and at the end of the list.
-Therefore, if you only install one language pack, it should always be `ID 0`, so everything defaults to using ID 0.
+Ordering seems to be based on installation order, with the "Lightweight" pack always present and at the end of the list.
+Therefore, if you only install one language pack, it should always be `ID 0`, so everything in HotVoice defaults to using ID 0.
 The `Mic Volume` slider should move when you speak.
 HotVoice uses the "Default Recording Device" that is configured in Windows.